Up to $500,000

 Auto Insurance Glossary

 To make any kind of insurance work for you, it helps to understand the vocabulary used to describe it.
-By mastering a few simple ideas, you will be in much better position to understand auto insurance.
+By mastering a few simple ideas, you will be in much better position to understand the concept.

 Term Definition